CameronAuler/CameronAuler/README.md

-Hello, my name is Cam and I develop secure software for cybersecurity.
+Hello, welcome to my Github.
+I develop cybersecurity tools and security oriented software.
+All of the projects listed below are active and I am constantly working on them.

 ### Current Projects
 | Project | Description |